Martindelosrios/CADDENA/docs/source/examples.rst

 #.
 The first argument is a list with the observation that will be analyzed.
 #.
-The second argument is the sample of paramters that will be paired with the observations.
+The second argument is the sample of parameters that will be paired with the observations.
 #.
 The third argument is a list with the models that will be used.

 :red:`The first element of the observation list will be analyzed with the first element of the model list,